michaelkolesidis/zigzag/README.md

 **ZigZag** is in active development, so if you have ideas or want to help, feel free to follow these steps:

-1. Start by creating an issue to discuss any proposed changes.
+1. We recommend starting by creating an issue to discuss any proposed changes.
 2. Fork the project.
 3. Create your feature branch: `git checkout -b feature/AmazingFeature`
 4. Commit your changes: `git commit -m 'Add some AmazingFeature'`